BiwaScheme for LiaScript: Functional Programming with Scheme in the Browser

 Read More

-Use the Lua template to make Lua code blocks executable in your LiaScript courses — a full Lua VM in the browser, with access to JavaScript globals.
+Use the JSCPP template to make C++ code blocks executable in your LiaScript courses — no compiler, no setup, just write C++ and teach.

 Read More